Posts by: Mike Delgado

 What the Genesis creation story teaches us (and how it relates to Revelation)

-buy modafinil in india Jeffery M. Leonard is Associate Professor of Religion at Samford University in Birmingham, AL, where he specializes in Hebrew, Hebrew Bible, and the ancient Near East.
+Jeffery M. Leonard is Associate Professor of Religion at Samford University in Birmingham, AL, where he specializes in Hebrew, Hebrew Bible, and the ancient Near East.
 He received his MDiv from Alliance Theological Seminary in Nyack, and his PhD from Brandeis University in Waltham, MA.

 Disability Justice, Church Accessibility & Our Disabled God – Dr. Amy Kenny